Trust us, you can do both

 If you’re a procrastinator, this next tip is for you.
 Procrastination, if done right, has a beneficial purpose.
 It allows us to step back and take a break from a problem we’re trying to solve.
 However, it’s important to use procrastination as a tool, and not in a way that is going to hurt you.
 That means sticking to brief distractions and avoiding activities that could become addictive (one episode could suddenly become a series-long Netflix marathon).

-One final point, one I hate to acknowledge as an LSAT instructor: you can retake the LSAT, but you can’t redo your GPA.
+One final point, one I hate to acknowledge as an LSAT tutor: you can retake the LSAT, but you can’t redo your GPA.
 With the right planning, you won’t have to sacrifice either.
 But if finals roll around and one or the other is going to get screwed, don’t abandon your school obligations to study for the LSAT.
 The LSAT will be offered again in July and in September, and your highest score is the one that counts the most.
 In school, even if you retake the very same class, both grades will count for law school.

 An earlier version of this article was published 4/23/18.